 The Problem Men Face TodayJust like we need the proper amount of food to thrive—not too much and not too little, we also need some level of comfort in our lives.

-Unfortunately, most men lucky to live in a stable, prosperous country have grown addicted to comfort, ease, and convenience.
+Unfortunately, most of those men who are lucky to live in stable, prosperous countries have grown addicted to comfort, ease, and convenience.

 Because they have too much of it, they’ve grown weak—both physically and mentally.

 Complaining about first world problems, unable to handle adversity, they stay away from challenges.

 They’re poor leaders, unreliable partners, and uninspiring friends.

 They not only fail to live up to their full potential but set a bad example for future generations, too.

 Worst of it all, these men lack self-respect and self-confidence.

 Deep inside, they suspect there may be more to life.
 But they never venture far enough outside of their comfort zones to discover the truth.